Blosc/python-blosc2/RELEASING.rst

     git commit -m "Update C-Blosc2 sources to <desired tag>" blosc2/c-blosc2 git push

-* Make sure that the current master branch is passing the tests in continuous integration.
+* Make sure that the current main branch is passing the tests in continuous integration.

 * Build the package and make sure that::